auth0/joinednode-js/README.md

 # joinednode-js

-Use `joinednode-js` to call your JoinedNode.com tasks from the browser using a require-like pattern.
+Use `joinednode-js` to call your JoinedNode.com recipes from the browser using a require-like pattern.
 Run node.js code without a backend.

 ```js
 var joinednode = require('joinednode')('<your-joinednode-container>');